docs

 How should Medi be evaluated?

-Medi should be evaluated as a billing-company operating layer, not as a generic EHR, a single-practice app, or an outsourced RCM service.
-The product surface is organized around billing-company and practice-context workflows: patient and claim data, payment posting, ERA import, denials, appeals, underpayments, recovery, statements, reporting, setup, and administrative controls.
+Evaluate Medi as a billing-company operating layer, not a generic EHR, a single-practice app, or an outsourced RCM service.
+The product is organized around billing-company and practice-context workflows: patient and claim data, payment posting, ERA import, denials, appeals, underpayments, recovery, statements, reporting, setup, and administrative controls.
+Pricing is published at /pricing: $20 per client practice per month, with volume pricing available, no per-provider fee, and no contract.
+Model your own book with the pricing calculator.

 The fit is strongest when: